rocq-prover/bot/README.md

 - Installation as a GitHub App is still in an experimental stage and you may frequently receive requests to expand permissions.

-- The bot requires GitHub App installation.
-The legacy installation method using Personal Access Tokens (PAT) is no longer supported.
+- The bot requires GitHub App installation and uses the installation token for all standard operations.
+A GitHub Personal Access Token (PAT) is optional and only needed for the Rocq minimization flows that must act as the `coqbot` user rather than the GitHub App.

 The bot can be installed as a GitHub App to either your account or organization ([link to app](https://github.com/apps/coqbot-app)).